priyabrs/python_scripts/README.md

 # python_scripts
-Collection of python scripts (for practice)
+Collection of small python scripts (for practice)